yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 2. What ExpressRoute peering options you would enable and what workloads would use them?
 Diagram your peering configuration including subnet, IP and autonomous system number configuration needed.

-    After learning that, with ExpressRoute, PaaS services do not traverse the Internet, there was renewed interest in planning for PaaS adoption.
+    After learning that, with ExpressRoute, PaaS services do not traverse the internet, there was renewed interest in planning for PaaS adoption.
 These needs, in conjunction with connecting to private services (such as IaaS), dictate for the ExpressRoute circuits to be set up for private and Microsoft peering.

     ![This image represents private and Microsoft peering for the ExpressRoute circuits.](images/Whiteboarddesignsessiontrainerguide-Enterprise-classnetworkinginAzureimages/media/image7.png)